JindeShubhamA/twitter_sentiment_analysis_scalable_environment/README.md

 This document represents an overview of our project.
 We start with its architecture and then delve into each major component and give a short description for it, along with the technologies used.

 The main idea behind the project is to determine which of the following characteristics: *day, time, state* and *length* influence the sentiment of a tweet the most.
 We chose to use [this dataset](https://archive.org/details/twitter_cikm_2010) for our project, since every tweet contains a timestamp and a geotag for the time and location it was sent from, respectively.
 To accomplish our goal we perform various map/reduce steps on our dataset in order to group the tweets based on the aforementioned characteristics and compute the mean sentiment for each group.
-Finally, we use the **two-way ANOVA** test to determine which of our metrics contribute the most to the variance of the sentiment score.

 ## Architecture